Charity shops in Loughborough

 What happens if we decline the offer?

-The item is sent back to your shop by free tracked and insured return.
+The item is sent back to your shop by free tracked and signed-for return.
 There is no fee and no pressure to accept.
 A declined valuation simply ends there.

 When and how is the charity paid?